dayvsonsales/git-diffprompt/README.md

 # git diffprompt

-An interactive command to diff unstaged tracked files in your git repository using git difftool.
+An interactive command to diff not staged tracked files in your git repository using git difftool.

 ![example](.github/assets/cmd.svg)